-and sanctions relief helped propel Rouhani-the most moderate of the candidates permitted to run-to a first round victory in the June 2013 presidential election, and to reelection in May 2017.
+No U.S. Administration asserted that sanctions on Iran were intended to bring about the change of Iran's regime, although some experts asserted that this should have been the goal of the sanctions.
+Yet, sanctions-and sanctions relief-appear to have produced some political effects in Iran.
+The support of Iranians seeking reintegration with the international community and sanctions relief helped propel Rouhani-the most moderate of the candidates permitted to run-to a first round victory in the June 2013 presidential election, and to reelection in May 2017.
 Many Iranians cheered the finalization of the JCPOA in July 15, 2015, undoubtedly contributing to Supreme Leader Khamene'i's acceptance of the deal.
-Still, the IRGC and other hardliners control domestic security and the judiciary, and these factions have criticized Rouhani's compromises and continued to arrest U.S. and dual nationals and to prosecute some allies of Rouhani for corruption and other charges.
+Still, the IRGC and other hardliners control domestic security and the judiciary, and these factions have criticized Rouhani's compromises and continued to arrest U.S. and dual nationals and to prosecute Rouhani allies on various charges.